We all know that drinking water and staying hydrated is very vital for the body, no matter what diet you follow.

 Tips to Drink More Water

-If staying hydrated is a struggle for you during your ketogenic journey, here are a few of our favorite tips to ensure you maintain proper fluid levels.
+When you find staying hydrated a struggle for you during your ketogenic journey, Then try these tips below to ensure you maintain proper fluid levels.

 - Drink a water bottle immediately upon waking up.
 Your body is most dehydrated after a full night’s rest.
 Drinking a couple of glasses of water right as you wake up is a great way to start your day hydrated.